AthenaisGautier/ContinuousLogisticGaussianRandomFields/README.md

 # Continuous logistic Gaussian random measure fields for spatial distributional modelling
-### By Athénaïs Gautier and David Ginsbourger

-This repository contains the code and data associated with our paper titled "Continuous logistic Gaussian random measure fields for spatial distributional modelling".
+This repository contains the code and data associated with our paper titled "Continuous logistic Gaussian random measure fields for spatial distributional modelling" authored by Athénaïs Gautier and David Ginsbourger.
 The detailed research can be accessed through our preprint: [arXiv:2110.02876](https://arxiv.org/abs/2110.02876).

 ## Abstract